 - If you selected to have a Redis on Flash subscription, provide your data average item size if you know it.

-- Replication - Enables instant failover by keeping a standby, in-memory slave replica (note: by checking this option, your dataset will consume twice the amount of memory).
+- Replication - Enables instant failover by keeping a standby, in-memory slave replica (note: by checking this option, your dataset consumes twice the amount of memory).

 - Data persistence - Select the relevant data persistence policy for your database.

-- Define if the database will support OSS Cluster API.
+- Define if the database supports OSS Cluster API.

 - Throughput - You can define your estimated total throughput you expect from your database by either specifying the required ops/sec or number of shards needed.